Leroy Sané: Bayern Munich

 On 20 September 2023, Sané scored the first goal in a 4–3 victory over Manchester United to be named Man of the Match in the opening fixture of the 2023–24 Champions League campaign, which was also his club's first goal in the competition for the second consecutive season against the same goalkeeper, André Onana, with two different clubs.
 Subsequently, he was named Bayern's Player of the Month for the previous month of August.
+On 30 April 2024, Sané scored Bayern's opening goal in a 2–2 draw against Real Madrid in the first leg of the UEFA Champions League semi-final.
+During the 2023–24 season, he suffered from a groin injury that persisted throughout the campaign and ultimately required surgery after the season ended.
+Sané's contract with Bayern expired on 30 June 2025; although he still competed with the team at the 2025 FIFA Club World Cup.

 Galatasaray

 In a statement released on 11 June 2025, Süper Lig club Galatasaray announced that they had reached an agreement with Sané, who was set to arrive in Istanbul to sign an official contract.
 The following day, Sané signed a three-year deal with the club.
 It was also confirmed that he would wear the number 10 jersey previously worn by Dries Mertens.
 Later that year, on 24 August, he scored his first goal for the club in a 4–0 away victory over Kayserispor.